Snapshot

 Production Linked Incentives (PLI) Scheme

 The Union Cabinet chaired by the Prime Minister, Shri Narendra Modi has given its approval to introduce the Production-Linked Incentive (PLI) Scheme in Specialty Steel for Enhancing India’s Manufacturing Capabilities and Enhancing Exports – Atmanirbhar Bharat.
-The last date of application was 15th September 2022.
-The Ministry of Steel has signed 57 MoUs with 27 companies which is expected to generate an investment of ~INR 30,000 Crores with an additional capacity creation of about 25 MT of specialty steel in the next 5 years and create 60,000+ jobs.
+The last date of application was 15th Sept 2022.
+The Ministry of Steel has signed 57 MoUs with 27 companies which is expected to generate an investment of ~INR 30,000 Cr with an additional capacity creation of about 25 MT of specialty steel in the next 5 years.

 Scheme outlay